Invasive Species Art and Video Contest

 • Open to grades 2-12.
 Each entry must be from an individual student.

-• You may want to choose a topic relevant to your local area (see Helpful Resources below).
+• You may want to choose an invasive species that is relevant to your local area (see Helpful Resources below).

 • Entries may be drawings, paintings, mixed media, sculpture, or comic strips.